edysfy/Group_website/process/uxDesign.md

 </em>
 </p>

-This user was perfectly right; the ability to easily track your EmotePosts is invaluable.
+This user was right; the ability to easily track your EmotePosts is invaluable.
 We wanted to create a user interface that would allow a user to easily navigate through their history, and having the option to delete posts.
 See below for our final version:

 <p align="center">
   <img src="supporting_images/EmotePosts_history.gif" alt="animated" />